Michael Black (sculptor)

 Michael Black (1928 – 14 February 2019) was a British sculptor who lived and worked in Oxford.
 He is best known for carving the Emperors' Heads outside the Sheldonian Theatre in Oxford.

 Biography

 Michael Black was born in Portsmouth in 1928.
 His father was a vicar.
-After National Service Black moved to Oxford and studied at St Catherine's College, a constituent college of the University of Oxford.
+After National Service with the Royal Army Veterinary Corps, Black moved to Oxford and studied at St Catherine's College, a constituent college of the University of Oxford.

-Whilst a student, Black began working as a sculptor's assistant, before securing his own commissions.
+Whilst a student, Black began working as a sculptor's assistant to E.S.
+Frith at the Windrush Studio, Burford.
+Black was also involved in restoration work at Wadham College, where he worked with Frith to recarve elements of the college's façade, before securing his own commissions.

+In 1958, Black carved the headstone of artist and author Robert Gibbings.

+Between 1960 and 1970, Black developed his studio fine art practice and exhibited with Richard Demarco in Edinburgh (1968).
+He exhibited at various London galleries including a joint show with painter Douglas Portway at The Marjorie Parr Gallery (1970) and in ‘Manufactured Art’, Camden Art Centre (1970).